Henry Levin (director): Irving Allen

 Levin returned to Columbia for Genghis Khan (1965), produced by Irving Allen.
 Columbia also released Kiss the Girls and Make Them Die (1965) which Levin directed for Dino de Laurentis.
 Levin was going to do a film about the Danish resistance for Allen, The Savage Canary from a script by John Paxton but it was not made.
 Instead Levin did two Matt Helm films with Dean Martin for Allen, Murderers' Row (1966) and The Ambushers (1967).
 During the making of the latter, a newspaper profile was published which claimed Levin's marriage was in trouble.

-He made a Western, The Desperados (1969).
+He made a Western for Allen, The Desperados (1969).

 Later years

 Levin's later credits included That Man Bolt (1973), Run for the Roses (1977), and The Treasure Seekers (1979).

-At the end of his career, he finally did some television work, directing some episodes of Knots Landing in 1979 and his last work, the television movie Scout's Honor where he died on the last day of production.
+At the end of his career, he finally did some television work, directing some episodes of Knots Landing in 1979 and his last work, the television movie Scout's Honor (1980).
+Levin died of a heart attack on the last day of filming Scout's Honour.

 Despite having been a stage actor, his only screen acting credit was in an episode of the 1974 television series Planet of the Apes.

+Personal life

+Levin was married to Mildred Cohen (1912 - 1966) Cohen and they had a daughter, Elizabeth (b 1944) and a son David (b 1948).
+They divorced and she married Maurice Donahue.
+Levin married Rozann Atlas Gottlieb.